What is a Victorian Conservatory?

 A timeless classic

 Architecturally, the Victorian design is easily recognisable.
 Victorian conservatory plans tend to follow the model of a rectangular room with a curved bay-end aspect.
 This is great because the basic concept can be adapted to almost any space, with twists on the original idea including the p shaped conservatory, the T-Shape, and the gable end.
 Each of these has its own personality and flaunts the available area in subtly different ways.

 A style for every home

-Different Victorian styles suit different properties and different conservatories prices fitted.
-The standard conservatory plan looks at home when added to any house, whereas dramatic T-Shape conservatories are an impressive addition to older properties.
+Different Victorian styles suit different properties The standard conservatory plan looks at home when added to any house, whereas dramatic T-Shape conservatories are an impressive addition to older properties.

 More elaborate conservatories increase the conservatory price, but potentially also increase the value of the property, so check with your architect to ensure that you maximise the potential.
 Also be sure to check planning regulations, as different local authorities may have differing requirements.
 What is good about the Victorian conservatory is that it has been tested for nearly 200 years, meaning that it has a strong evolution.

 - Most Victorian conservatories feature a dwarf wall